 What Is an Aleppo Chili?

-The Aleppo chili is a type of dried red pepper that originates from the city of Aleppo in Syria.
-It’s known for its deep red color, slightly wrinkled texture, and a flavor profile that combines heat with a subtle sweetness and smokiness.
+The Aleppo chili is a type of dried red pepper originating from the city of Aleppo in Syria.
+It's known for its deep red color, slightly wrinkled texture, and a flavor profile that combines heat with a subtle sweetness and smokiness.
 Unlike the more commonly known cayenne or jalapeño, the Aleppo chili has a milder heat level but a more complex flavor, making it a favorite among chefs and home cooks alike.

 This chili is often used whole, crushed, or ground into a paste.
 It's a staple in Middle Eastern cuisine, especially in dishes like shakshuka, hummus, and various meat stews.
 Its popularity has grown beyond the region, and now it's found in specialty spice shops and online stores around the world.